isabella232/specs-1/beaker-identities.md

  - `'displayName'` The user's display name.
  - `'bio'` The user's bio line.
  - `'thumbnail'`  The URL of the user's thumbnail image.
- - `'favicon'`  The URL of the user's favicon image.
+ - `'icon'`  The URL of the user's favicon image.

 The application can request additional resources with the `resources` parameter of the `request()` call.
 The two supported resource-types are `'public:objects'` and `'private:objects'`, which represent the public and private [object-store folders](./object-store-folder.md).